In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 A natural protein produced by the human body in response to infection.
 Manufactured interferon alfa is a treatment against hepatitis B, hepatitis C, genital warts and some cancers.
 See also ‘pegylated interferon’ – this is the form of the most commonly used drug.

 During the birth of a baby; the time between labour and delivery.

 In medicine, a drug that is approved by the regulatory authorities (Food and Drug Administration, European Medicines Agency) for testing in clinical trials, but not yet approved for commercial marketing and sale.
 Also called experimental drug, investigational agent, and investigational new drug (IND).

 An antibiotic that works by stopping the growth of bacteria.
 It is used with other medications to treat active tuberculosis (TB) infections, and on its own to prevent active TB in people who may be infected with the bacteria without showing any symptoms (latent TB).
-See also latent TB and active TB.

 Also known as cystoisosporiasis, an illness caused by the intestinal parasite Isospora belli (or cystoisospora belli).

 A yellowing of the skin and whites of the eyes associated with liver or gall bladder problems.